-This archipelago of 3 islands in the Mediterannean Sea packs a punch above its weight in stunning scenery, great culture, history and super friendly locals.
+This archipelago of three islands in the Mediterranean Sea punches above its weight with stunning scenery, great culture, history and super-friendly locals.
 It's the perfect destination to try your skills as a World Nomad, diving deep into a unique and very special place.

 01:38 Meet David

 05:58 “There's so much to do.
 You can do, easily, two weeks, and not explore the whole thing.”

 21:39 “To be honest, Malta completely blew my expectations out of the water.
 I had spent so much time building it up that I was almost nervous.”

 David Hoffman, a travel host and producer.
 Check out his blog David’s Been There.

 Stacey McKenna is a Colorado-based freelance writer covering travel, nature, adventure, and science.

 Sarah Micallef is the editor of Guide Me Malta.
 More a portal than a blog as it operates in real time, with suggestions on places to stay, things to do, even traffic reports.

 Scholarships Newsletter: Sign up for scholarships news and see what opportunities are live here.

 Listen to Phil talk travel insurance on the Extra Pack of Peanuts podcast.